symfony/symfony-docs/book/forms.rst

 (e.g. ``Product``).
 In other words, the question isn't whether the "form" is valid, but rather whether or not the ``$product`` object is valid after the form has applied the submitted data to it.
-Calling ``$form->isValid()`` is just a shortcut that asks the ``$product`` object whether or not it has valid data.
+Calling ``$form->isValid()`` is a shortcut that asks the ``$product`` object whether or not it has valid data.

 Validation is done by adding a set of rules (called constraints) to a class.
-To see this in action, add validation constraints so that the ``name`` field cannot be empty and the ``price`` field can't be empty and must be a non-negative
+To see this in action, add validation constraints so that the ``name`` field cannot be empty and the ``price`` field can't be empty or a non-negative
 number:

 .. configuration-block::